dennisorellana2/Capstone_Project/README.md

 ![](Feature%20Correlation%20Plot.png)
 ## Overall
-A job post in 2019 is “Cruse Staffed Wanted *URGENT*” in the United States and contains “See job description” which is highly likely a fraudulent job.
+The number one fraudulent job postion in 2019 is “Cruse Staffed Wanted *URGENT*” in the United States and contains “See job description” which is highly likely a fraudulent job.